 Some CAM and integrative practitioners use nutritional supplements, such as vitamins, minerals, or other beneficial compounds, to treat or manage conditions.

 This includes the use of plants or plant compounds for medical benefits.
-There are many examples of plants that people use to treat symptoms or conditions.
-Popular examples include:
+There are

 - evening primrose oil